Formaldehyde Is A Human Carcinogen, National Research Council Says

-Formaldehyde is a human carcinogen, the National Research Council (NRC) says in a report released today.
+Formaldehyde is a human carcinogen, the National Research Council (NRC) says in a new report.
 It upholds a federal classification of the chemical that industry has vigorously disputed.

 NRC reviewed NTP’s work and conducted its own independent assessment of formaldehyde studies.
 Sufficient scientific evidence exists to support an association between formaldehyde and cancer in people, the NRC report concludes.